benjamingr/PizzaHack/README.md

  - Change the price of Pizzas to 10.

 For obvious reasons, any "client side" tinkering (like using the developer tools) is prohibited.

+## Why is the code ugly?

+Because it was written in one go, I was sleep deprived when I wrote it and it worked.
+There is basic routing and view management through loading HTML/CSS pages. jQuery was added in retrospect because Materialize needed it - code can be simplified to use more jQuery to be slimmer.
+The route `index.html#<route>` loads `views/<route>.html`, places it in the view, then loads `views/<route>.js` and `eval`s it.